hmrc/hmrc-frontend/src/components/new-tab-link/README.md

-# New Tab Link
+# Open a link in a new window or tab

-A link which opens a new tab or window.
+A link that opens a new tab or window.

 ### License